In theory Google Ads is great.

 Think of clicks, completed views, # new visits and changes in branded search volume.
 Even the number of social followers or hashtags uses can be valuable to some brands.

 If you’ve got a campaign that spends $20k or more, you can use another one of Google Ads’ features called Brand Lift.
 It’s basically a survey where they test the Ad recall of your ad and brand.

 Applying the See-Think-Do Framework

 If you’ve followed the break down of the different stages, I hope you discovered where you have some gaps in your Google Ads strategy.

 Most stores will stick to campaigns in the Do stage, and that’s ok because you’ll spend your budget as efficiently as possible.

-But do consider the other types of campaign as well, they will help you think about the infrastructure (content, creative assets, website features) that will make your business stronger in the long term.
+But do consider the other types of the campaign as well, they will help you think about the infrastructure (content, creative assets, website features) that will make your business stronger in the long term.